 While, foods like Snapea Crisps, Hippeas Organic Chickpea Puffs, and Veggie Straws may have vegetables within their ingredients.
 I don’t necessarily count those as a vegetable.
 That doesn’t mean you can’t include these foods!
 These would fit more into the 6th component: “A favorite.”

-When packing a healthy lunch box for kids, you usually just think about the food you’ll pack in your child’s lunch box.
-One of the most important components to pack isn’t a food, it’s a beverage.
+When packing a healthy lunch box for kids, you usually think about the food you’ll pack in your child’s lunch box, but a beverage is just as important!

 Often, your child’s school will offer milk to be purchased, and regulations under the USDA National School Lunch Program state that schools must have water available for students.
 This may mean a drinking fountain in the cafeteria or a dispenser with cups.
 Make sure to ask so you know if you need to pack something instead.